riad-mammadov/100-days-of-code/README.md

 # 💻 100 Days of Code – Python Bootcamp by Angela Yu

-This repository contains all the code, projects, solutions, and challenges from the Udemy course
+This repository contains the code, projects, solutions, and challenges from the Udemy course
 **[100 Days of Code: The Complete Python Pro Bootcamp for 2024](https://www.udemy.com/course/100-days-of-code/)** by Angela Yu.

 ---